wadaniel/korali/docs/source/using/parallel.rst

    mpirun -n 257 ./myKoraliExperiment.py

-This example will run 256 Korali worker teams (257 - 1 for the main Korali engine), each one running the model function using a single process to compute.
+This example will run 256 Korali workers (257 - 1 for the main Korali engine), each one running the model function using a single process to compute.

 Distributed Sampling - Parallel Model
 ------------------------------------------